SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 If the test fails you will immediately know the test did not pass.
 Test engines such as TestNG and JUnit have plugins for commonly used development environments (Chap 5) which conveniently flag these tests as failed tests.
-The advantage: you have an immediate visual of whether the checks (those using asserts anyway) passed.
+The advantage: you have an immediate visual of whether the checks passed.
 The disadvantage:  when a check does fail, there are other checks which were never performed, so you have no information on their status.

 In contrast, verify commands will not terminate the test.
-If your test uses only verify commands you are guaranteed (assuming no unexpected exceptions) the test will run to completion whether the checks find defects in the AUT or not.
+If your test uses only verify commands you are guaranteed (assuming no unexpected exceptions) the test will run to completion whether the checks find defects or not.
 The disadvantage:  you have to do more work to examine your test results.
 That is, you won't get feedback from TestNG or JUnit.
-Rather, you will need to look at the results of a console printout or a log output by your test application.
+You will need to look at the results of a console printout or a log output.
 And you will need to take the time to look through this output every time you run your test.
-For Java, Logging Selenium (Chap 5) is a convenient logging utility for recording the results of verify commands, however you still need to open the logs and examine the results.
-If you are running hundreds of tests, each with it's own log, this will be time-consuming.
+If you are running hundreds of tests, each with it's own log, this will be time-consuming, and the immediate feedback of asserts will be more appropriate.
+Asserts are more commonly used then verifys due to their immediate feedback.

 Trade-offs: *assertTextPresent*, *assertElementPresent*, *assertText*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~